r2shaji/palona-ai-task/README.md

 MYSQL_ROOT_PASSWORD=rootpassword # Choose a secure root password
 ```

 **AWS Credentials:** Ensure your AWS credentials are configured in the environment where you run `docker-compose up`.
-The backend service needs access to the S3 bucket specified in `backend/src/agent.py` and `backend/src/main.py` (currently `danieldoescode-s3`).
+The backend service needs access to the S3 bucket specified by the `S3_BUCKET_NAME` environment variable.
 Common methods include:
    - Configuring `~/.aws/credentials` and `~/.aws/config` files.
    - Setting AWS environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`, `AWS_REGION`).
    - If running on EC2, attaching an IAM role with S3 read permissions to the instance.